shahbazsharif1/ai-driven-heart-disease-detection-pipeline/README.md

 * **Decision Tree Classifier** also performed very strongly (93.8% accuracy), making it a viable second-best option.

 These findings underscore the effectiveness of machine learning in cardiovascular disease prediction and provide a robust model for potential future applications.

+---

+## ⚠️ Important Note on Model Performance & Data Integrity

+The exceptionally high performance metrics achieved by the top-performing models (e.g., Random Forest Classifier with 96.7% accuracy and 0.996 ROC AUC, and SVC with 96% F1-score post-tuning) warrant careful interpretation.

+As detailed in the "Dataset" section, **723 duplicate records were identified and retained** within the dataset to maximize the available data for pattern learning, given the absence of unique patient identifiers or visit timestamps.
+While this approach allows the models to train on a larger volume of data, it introduces a **potential risk of data leakage** if these duplicates represent non-independent observations (e.g., identical patient records appearing in both the training and testing sets).
+This could lead to an **overly optimistic estimation of the model's true generalization performance** on entirely new, truly unseen data.

+For a production-level deployment and to ensure the most robust and generalizable results, **future work would critically involve:**
+1.  **Obtaining clarified metadata:** To definitively ascertain the nature of these duplicate records (e.g., confirming if they are truly distinct patient profiles or repeat visits).
+2.  **Implementing a strict data handling strategy:** Such as removing all exact duplicates or performing a patient-level split (if unique patient IDs were available), *before* the train-test split to prevent data leakage and provide a more conservative, realistic evaluation of model performance on truly unseen data.

+Despite this, the project effectively demonstrates a comprehensive machine learning workflow, proficiency in various algorithms, and the impact of feature engineering and hyperparameter tuning on model optimization.
+The insights gained from the EDA and correlation analysis remain valuable for understanding heart disease risk factors.

+---

 ## 💻 How to Run